Skip to main content

 " You can stay here too."

-She sat up realizing she was sleeping on his shoulder all night.
+She sat up, realising she was sleeping on his shoulder all night.

 Meanwhile, in Bijolia, Dheerbai was in for a surprise.
 Rana Udai Singh was angry with her.
 For the first time in her life, Jaivanta Bai was winning over her.
-She had to apologize to a mere Samanth family.
-And to top it all Udai Singh had called Jaivanta Bai to his chambers.
+She had to apologise to a mere Samanth family.
+And to top it all, Udai Singh had called Jaivanta Bai to his chambers.

 "Ranaji?"